w5xd/PacketRainGauge/README.md

 Its circuit diagram is <a href='PCB-circuit.pdf'>here</a>.

 The Si7210 is mounted to the <i>bottom</i> of the PCB.
 This is the only part on the bottom.
 I used an SMD oven to mount it first (and nothing else in the oven with it.)
-After cooling it off, then flipped the board over and used the oven again to mount all the top side SMD parts.
+After it cooled off, I flipped the board over and used the oven again to bake the top side SMD parts.
 While the ExpressPCB process provides a solder paste mask in its gerber files, I found it easier just to use a very small stick of some sort (a 0.050" allen key, for example) to dab tiny bits of paste on the solder pads.